 Right now, Verizon is including 12 months of Disney+ with all of their Fios Internet plans.
 They are also offering up to 12 months of Disney+ for customers with Verizon unlimited wireless plans.
 This deal is for new and existing customers.

 Want to see everything available on Disney+?
 Check out our database of every TV Show and Movie on Disney+.
+It updates daily and shows you everything available.
+It even allows you to filter results.
 Here are some of the highlights:

 - The entire Disney Movie Vault